AllgeierSchweiz/azure-data-lakehouse-lab/series/Creating a Data Lakehouse with Azure Synapse Analytics (Part 4 of 5).md

 ![](https://cdn-images-1.medium.com/max/800/1*LU31ZHVWdF4mPT7qZbVYuQ.png)

 We can now view this restoration process in our audit log.
-Re-run the DESCRIBE HISTORY script from C_hapter 1.2.1.3 Audit Logs_.
+Re-run the DESCRIBE HISTORY script from _Chapter 1.2.1.3 Audit Logs_.
 You should now see the RESTORE command in the logs.

 **_NOTE: Restoring is database-specific.
 If you restore a version within the gold database, you will also have to do so manually in the silver database._**